How Causal Abstraction Underpins Computational Explanation: Explanation and Generalization

 \section{Explanation and Generalization}

+Because abstraction-under-translation (relative to any $\mathcal{C}$ at all) facilitates in-principle manipulation and control, we are inclined to accept it as a suitable analysis of computational implementation.
+With \cite{Chalmers2011,Chalmers2011b} and others, we contend that it is useful to define such a minimal notion.
+Still, this does not mean that every (true) claim of computational implementation will be deeply \emph{explanatory}.

-Because abstraction-under-implementation facilitates manipulation and control in the ways computational (qua causal) explanations are supposed to, we are inclined to accept abstraction-under-implementation not only as a necessary condition for computational implementation, but also as a sufficient one.
-At the same time, there is a widely held intuition that, for some algorithms and some neural networks, the network \emph{does not really} implement the algorithm.
+There is a widely held intuition that, for some algorithms and some neural networks, the network \emph{does not really} implement the algorithm.
 Indeed, one might feel strongly that the system $\mathcal{M}^*$ is \emph{not} an implementation of the algorithm described by $\mathcal{M}$, even though the latter can be obtained from the former relative to a suitable class of (rather complex) interventionals on $\mathcal{M}^*$.
 If an agent came to solve the hierarchical equality task with method $\mathcal{M}^*$, we might not want to say that the solution they found coincides with the algorithm $\mathcal{M}$, and we might not want to explain the agent's success by claiming that they represent (e.g.) whether the two faces exhibit the same expression.
-More needs to be said about what might ground this kind of skeptical intuition.

-As we have already emphasized, verdicts like this will not be reached by appeal to simplistic interventionist causal explanation: by construction, abstraction-under-implementation produces answers to relevant ``what-if-things-had-been-different'' questions, identifying levers for manipulation and control \citep{Woodward2003,ylikoski2010DissectingExplanatoryPower}.
-To the extent that we are truly only interested in explaining one well-circumscribed behavior---say, one specific, precisely delineated input-output mapping---it is hard to imagine how we could demand more than this relatively flexible method of algorithmic decomposition.
+We submit that such intuitions are grounded in intuitions about good explanation.